 Known issue of Transmit’s Multipart Upload feature with S3

-If customers try to upload an object larger than 5GB, they will get an error message like this:
+If customers try to upload an object larger than 5GB, they will get an error message like this.

-According to Transmit support team, the only signature method supported for S3 object storage services is V2 on Multipart Uploads.
+According to the Transmit support team, the only signature method supported for S3 object storage services is V2 on Multipart Uploads.
 From Wasabi, tests have demonstrated that this signature method generates malformed requests, which are answered with a SignatureDoesNotMatch error message, as the error message shown above.

 Wasabi does support V2 and V4 signatures on requests (more information here).
-Customers can use V2 signature with features such as Multipart Uploads too.
+Customers can use V2 signature with features such as Multipart Uploads, too.
 This has been tested with applications such as S3 Browser, which uses the V2 signature by default.